What Is Commitment In A Relationship? Signs, Meaning, And Mental Health

-What does commitment mean in relationships?
+What does commitment mean in a relationship?

 In the context of a romantic relationship, commitment is a conscious choice that you make again and again rather than a fleeting feeling.
 It's the decision to work together with your partner over a long-term period to keep your relationship healthy and strong.
 Commitment means continuing to engage and make an effort, even when times are difficult.

 Commitment goes beyond initial attraction between sexual partners or romantic partners and extends to the work you put in daily to build a strong future together.
 It can involve all parties communicating with honesty, compromising, and working on self-improvement for the good of each other and the relationship.
+If you're interested in exploring what commitment means for you, working with a licensed therapist online or in person may be beneficial.

 Commitment can look different for each person or couple